opencord/ecord/docs/installation_guide.md

           [
             {
               "mefPortType" : "INNI",
-              "connectPoint" : "of:YOUR-FABRIC-SW-DPID/PORT-ON-FABRIC-CONNECTING-TO-EE",
+              "connectPoint" : "of:C-DPID/C1",
               "interlinkId" : "EE-1-to-fabric"
             },
             {
               "mefPortType" : "ENNI",
-              "connectPoint" : "of:YOUR-FABRIC-SW-TO-UPSTREAM-DPID/PORT (duplicate as many time as needed)", "interlinkId" : "fabric-1-to-fabric-2"
+              "connectPoint" : "of:C-DPID/C4 (duplicate as many time as needed, depending how many uplink / connections to other PODs you have)", "interlinkId" : "fabric-1-to-fabric-2"
             }
           ]